An unlocked CPU comes with an unlocked clock multiplier, meaning that it can be overclocked quickly and easily.

 Now, not only is the performance gain very limited, but overclocking also carries an extra expense, as you’d have to invest in a relatively pricey aftermarket cooler in order to fully take advantage of the CPU’s overclocking potential.

 This goes for both AMD and Intel.
-Intel’s unlocked CPUs don’t come with a stock cooler included, and while the more powerful Ryzen models used to come with very good Wraith Spire and Wraith Prism coolers, Team Red took a step back in that department, and the latest Ryzen 5000 models come with Wraith Stealth coolers that aren’t very good for overclocking.
+Intel’s unlocked CPUs don’t come with a stock cooler included, and while the more powerful Ryzen models used to come with very good Wraith Spire and Wraith Prism coolers, Team Red took a step back in that department, and the latest Ryzen 5000 models either come without a cooler or they come with Wraith Stealth coolers that aren’t very good for overclocking.

 It’s worth noting that overclocking a CPU can yield a more noticeable performance boost in certain CPU-heavy professional software, it can make a CPU more future-proof, and it can help mitigate bottlenecks.
 It’s just that it doesn’t offer as big of a boost when it comes to gaming as many would be led to believe.